Nick-HK/HK-Ticket-Extension/README.md

  2. Open [chrome://extensions/](chrome://extensions/ "chrome://extensions/") with Chrome
  3. Enable Developer Mode at the upper-right corner
  4. Click "LOAD UNPACKED" in Chrome and Load the "sources" folder in the unzipped folder
- 5. Go to http://msg.urbtix.hk and http://msg.cityline.com/busy.html to test with the extension.
+ 5. Go to http://msg.urbtix.hk and http://msg.cityline.com/busy.html to test with the extension
+ 6. For Auto Fill Function in URBTIX, Please log-in choose any tickets of a event to test with the functions

 ------------

-### Change Logs:
+### Changes Logs:
+v1.0.3 Changes:
+ -  Auto Fill-In Credit Card Info.
+For <b>URBTIX<b>
+ -  Update Logic of AEG Promotions
+ -  Update Dashboard and UI
+ -  Remove Emergency Function

 v1.0.2 Changes:
  -  Support AEG Promotions